Start with Risk: Agents See, Decide, and Act - What Could Go Wrong?

 - 3 min read

-AI’s agentic era isn’t future-tense.
+AI’s agentic era isn’t just a concept for the future.
 Autonomous software can now ingest legal contracts, interpret policies, and take action, often faster than a human can blink.
-CIOs love the agility.
-CISOs see a different side: systems with the power to combine sensitive data, external tools, and outbound access, ripe for error, leak, or even outright attack.
+CIOs love the agility this brings.
+However, CISOs see a different side: systems that combine sensitive data, external tools, and outbound access are ripe for errors, leaks, or even outright attacks.

 Enter the Model Context Protocol (MCP): Air Traffic Control for AI

-By separating these, MCP creates self-contained, transparent, and upgradable components.
-When one part fails or evolves, the others continue safely.
-But much like air traffic control, MCP isn’t about piloting each agent, it orchestrates safe interactions and keeps parts moving in sync.
+By separating these components, MCP creates self-contained, transparent, and upgradable systems.
+When one part fails or evolves, the others continue to function safely.
+But much like air traffic control, MCP isn’t about piloting each agent; it orchestrates safe interactions and keeps parts moving in sync.

 Why Every Enterprise Needs This Structure

-Any enterprise hoping to put agentic AI to work faces three design tensions:
+Any enterprise hoping to harness agentic AI faces three design tensions:

-Composability: The stack must evolve as new tools/skills emerge.
+Composability: The stack must evolve as new tools and skills emerge.

 Context Fidelity: Each agent must reliably understand its environment.